arushah2007/arushStudent/fullstackblog.md

+The database is managed with SQLAlchemy, which simplifies database interactions.
+Each Profile represents a row in the table, and its attributes (name, classes, etc.) are stored as columns.

 ### Formatting Response Data (JSON) into DOM
-The `read` method formats database records into JSON, enabling seamless data transfer to the frontend for DOM updates.
+The `read` method converts each profile into JSON format.
+The API sends this JSON data to the frontend, which updates the DOM (what the user sees on the webpage) - document object model.
+For example, when you retrieve all profiles, the `get` method collects all rows from the database, converts them to JSON, and sends them to the frontend.

   ```python
   def get(self):